jsalvadormasip/MutechPalabos/README.md

 must be run.
 Note that for the CI to succeed one needs version 14 of `clang-format`.

-In order to help you with code formatting there is a `docker-compose` configuration at the root of the palabos repository.
+In order to help you with code formatting there is a `docker-compose` configuration at the root of the palabos repository (this requires `docker` and `docker-compose` to be installed).
 To format the code through docker, run:

 ```bash
 CURRENT_UID=$(id -u):$(id -g) docker-compose run clang_format
 ```

-On some distributions one might need to run this command as root via `sudo`.
+On some linux distributions one might need to run this command as root via `sudo`.

 # Documentation